 It is best to arrive either early morning or late afternoon as these are the most active times for the wallabies, and when you will have the best chances of seeing lots of them amongst the rocks.
 However, if you can’t manage those times, you will still most likely be able to see them throughout the day, but just in fewer numbers.

-And don’t forget, once you have spent your time enjoying and experiencing the wallabies, Magnetic Island also has the largest colony of wild koalas in Queensland waiting to be uncovered by you!
-So go check out our guide on How to see Koalas on Magnetic Island and have an amazing time enjoying Australia’s wildlife!
+And don’t forget, once you have spent your time enjoying and experiencing the wallabies, Magnetic Island also has one of the largest colonies of wild koalas in Queensland.
+So go check out our guide on How to see Koalas on Magnetic Island’s Forts Walk and have an amazing time enjoying Australia’s wildlife!

 For more of our Australian wildlife guides, keep an eye out for our posts on Australia Wildlife & Travel, including guides on how to see wombats, flying foxes, whales and a whole host of other iconic Australian creatures!